 What attracted me was the beautiful furnishings including tables and chairs, which had all been made from discarded wooden vats which had done service in that capacity for 25 years before being made into really handsome and solid furniture.
 The timber was Kauri Pine from New Zealand.

-For a continuation of this post see here.
+For a continuation see here.

 *For more detailed information on the period both before and after c.1950, see in 2010 the remarks of Dr. Brett Stubbs, an Australian brewery historian, here.